 Developing intercultural communication skills and international understanding among its students is a vital mission of The California State University (CSU).
 Since its inception in 1963, the CSU International Programs has contributed to this effort by providing qualified students an affordable opportunity to continue their studies abroad for a full academic year.
 More than 15,000 CSU students have taken advantage of this unique study option.

 International Programs participants earn resident academic credit at their CSU campuses while they pursue full-time study at a host university or special study center abroad.
 The International Programs serves the needs of students in over 100 designated academic majors.
 Affiliated with more than 70 recognized universities and institutions of higher education in 18 countries, the International Programs also offers a wide selection of study locales and learning environments.

-Students must also possess a current cumulative grade point average of 2.75 or 3.0, depending on the program for which they apply.
+Students must also possess a current cumulative grade point average of at least 2.5, depending on the program for which they apply (some programs may require a higher GPA).
 Some programs also have language study and/or other coursework prerequisites.Learn More About CSU IP